 I used to be a full-time mother before enrolling in Found In Translation."

-Helen, Korean Interpreter
+Helen, Cantonese Interpreter

 "It was the encouragement - it was that I was told: Yes, this country needs what you have.